SirojaNalluri86/learn4u/README.md

 # learn4u
-This is for tutoria purpose
+This is for tutorial purpose